wavecommander/panblog/md/posts/looking-at-the-stars-for-answers.md

 It requires a telescopic lens to peer into worlds beyond.

+A relatively small amount of glass and metal can be all you need to see things in a new light.

 What is an insignificant dot of light in someone else's field of view is one of my Suns.
 I feel its warmth and appreciate the light it has provided me.
 It illuminated things I didn't know were there.
 It is sad to know there are worlds where my Suns are seen as insignificant and not even worth a glance, or never seen at all.